livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 `global_seq` stores the local monotonic sequence cursor.
 It advances only after a successful commit of a full envelope.
 Values are never reused or rolled back.

+Storage Manager assigns the next `global_seq` value at commit time and writes it to every row persisted for the envelope.
+Sequence gaps may exist if a transaction fails before commit, but committed values remain strictly increasing.

 ### 5.2 Domain and peer sequencing

 `domain_seq` stores per domain high water marks. `sync_state` stores per peer and per domain cursors required to resume incremental synchronization as defined by [01-protocol/07-sync-and-consistency.md](../01-protocol/07-sync-and-consistency.md).